-Although the company was formed in January 2014, but it still has received widespread popularity.
-Here is a chart showing the Interest over time of Ionic framework.
+Although the company was formed in January 2014, it still has received widespread popularity.
+Here is a chart showing the Interest over time of the Ionic framework.

-They have recently come out with Ionic Creator 1.1 which is an updated version and is much more user friendly.
-Some of the other features which developers can utilize of Ionic framework are:
+They have recently come out with Ionic Creator 1.1 which is an updated version and is much more user-friendly.
+Some of the other features which developers can utilize of the Ionic framework are:

 Creates a scrollable container for all content inside.